Aarthy153/MicrosoftFutureReadyTalent_FinalProject/README.md

 The goal is to classify whether the breast cancer is benign or malignant.
 To achieve this I have used machine learning classification methods to fit a function that can predict the discrete class of new input.

 ## PRIMARY AZURE TECHNOLOGIES USED
-AI + Machine Learning
+AI + Machine Learning,
-Azure Machine Learning
+Azure Machine Learning,
-Azure Web Apps
+Azure Web Apps,
-Github Deployment
+Github Deployment.